 How effective is PrEP?

 Research suggests that PrEP is as effective as condoms in preventing HIV transmission, as long as the pills are taken regularly, as directed.
-Evidence from a large international study suggests that gay men who maintained at least four doses a week had 96% fewer infections.7 8 Preliminary results from separate studies of PrEP in the UK9 and France10 both show that PrEP substantially reduces infections among gay men.
-Full results are expected early in 2015.
-PrEP has also proven effective for heterosexual couples in which one partner is HIV positive and not on HIV treatment.11
+Evidence from a large international study suggests that gay men who maintained at least four doses a week had 96% fewer infections.7 8 Results from separate studies of PrEP in the UK and France both show that PrEP substantially reduces infections among gay men by 86%9.
+PrEP has also proven effective for heterosexual couples in which one partner is HIV positive and not on HIV treatment.10

 PrEP does not prevent other sexually transmitted infections or pregnancy.
 It allows someone to protect their own health, irrespective of whether their partner uses a condom.
 Because it is taken several hours before sex, it does not rely on decision-making at the time of sex.